WeiyanXiang/codility-js-answer/README.md

 # codility-js-answer
-codility js answer, update one question per day from today on.
-All answers would be 100%.
+All answers scored 100%.
+All Codility **JavaScript** answers (starting from all painless questions), keep updating. — Edit